GlodoUK/odoo-devenv/README.md

 ## (for dockery-odoo based projects)

 Each project is setup as a series of containers, built from source code.
+All Odoo projects (at this time) are based upon either the edge or stable versions of [Dockery](https://xoe-labs.github.io/dockery-odoo/).

+## Environment Setup
-You will need access to Linux and Docker for a development environment.
+You will need access to Linux and Docker for a supported development environment.
-Please choose from one of the following:
+This repository provides both guides and any applicable code for setting this up under the following:

   * [Linux using Docker (Native)](guides/linux_native.md)
   * [Windows using WSL (Windows Subsystem for Linux)](guides/windows_subsystem_for_linux.md)
   * [MacOS, Windows or Linux using Virtual Machines](guides/virtual_machine_using_vagrant.md)

-## Editor/IDE Setup
+### Editor/IDE Setup & Code Conventions
 Use any editor you like, as long as it has support for [editorconfig](https://editorconfig.org/) and is enabled/installed.

-## Git client setup
+For further conventions please see [guides/code_conventions.md](guides/code_conventions.md).

+### Git Client Setup
 Ensure your git email and name are correctly configured, where ever you use it.
+If you are calling git from within WSL/VMs then please ensure it is configured within there as well.

  * Run `git config --global user.email "youremail"`
  * Run `git config --global user.name "your name"`